Brown four-eyed opossum

 It is a nocturnal, solitary, strongly terrestrial and omnivorous animal, feeding on fruits, small vertebrates and invertebrates.

 The brown four-eyed opossum builds nests made of leaves and twigs in tree branches or under rocks and logs.
 It is seasonally polyestrous and the litter size varies from one to nine.

 The white spot over each eye inspired the common name of "four-eyed opossum".
 Its scaly tail is longer than its body.

-The opossum appears to be mostly insectivorous, though also consumes some types of fruit seeds, small vertebrate creatures like birds and reptiles and invertebrates like crayfish and snails.
-The brown four-eyed opossum is a host of the Acanthocephalan intestinal parasite Gigantorhynchus ortizi.
+The opossum is mostly insectivorous, though it also consumes some types of fruit seeds, small vertebrates like birds and reptiles and invertebrates like crayfish and snails.
+The brown four-eyed opossum is a host of the acanthocephalan intestinal parasite Gigantorhynchus ortizi.